New Patients (479) 323-3011

 Missing Teeth Rogers, AR

-Dr. Heather Adams is a general dentist with advanced training in implant dentistry and restorative procedures for the most natural options for replacing missing teeth.
+Dr. Heather Adams is a general dentist trained in implant dentistry and restorative procedures.
+She aims to provide the most natural options for replacing missing teeth.
 Dr. Adams uses implant dentistry to help patients restore their smiles after tooth loss.
-Dental implant-supported restorations offer patients improved function and aesthetics with stable, secure results.
+Dental implant-supported restorations offer improved function and aesthetics with stable, secure results.

-Left untreated missing teeth may become a risk to your overall health.
-Missing teeth increase a patient’s risk of many secondary dental and systemic health concerns.
-The missing tooth root leaves space in the jaw bone and weakens the stability of the bite.
+Left untreated, missing teeth may become a risk to your overall health.
+They increase your risk of secondary dental and systemic health concerns.
+The missing tooth root leaves space in the jaw bone, weakening the stability of the bite.

-Over time the bone tissues begin to break down which can cause facial sagging and bone loss.
-Teeth are more likely to shift and often become loose or even fall out.
+Over time, the bone tissues begin to break down.
+This can cause facial sagging and bone loss.
+Your teeth are more likely to shift, become loose, or even fall out.

 Patients with even one missing tooth are more prone to developing: